 It’s never been easier to create images or record sounds.
-From phones to drones, more and more types of audiovisual equipment are available to a larger number of people than ever before.
+From phones to drones, more and more types of audiovisual equipment are available than ever before.
 And more audiovisual material is being created every day.
-YouTube reports that in January 2018 that over 300 hours of material are being uploaded to the site every minute.
+YouTube reports that in May 2019 more than 500 hours of material are being uploaded to the site every minute.
 Which all means more potential need for audiovisual archiving.

-But what should happen to all that material in the future?
-Much of it may be ephemeral and of little value outside the personal sphere, but a lot may well have relevance to the broader community and cultural heritage more generally.
-This is a question that the audiovisual industry is wrestling with, given the increasing use of digital technology to record our lives.
+What should happen to all that material in the future?
+Much of it may be ephemeral and of little value outside the personal sphere.
+However, a lot may well have relevance to the broader community and cultural heritage more generally.
+This is a question that the audiovisual industry is wrestling with.
+Given the increasing use of digital technology to record our lives, how do we decide what to preserve?

 Why preserve cultural artefacts?

-Dr Bob Pymm, an adjunct senior lecturer in audiovisual archiving at Charles Sturt University (CSU), sees the impulse to preserve as an important one – for individuals and for society generally.
+Dr Bob Pymm, an adjunct senior lecturer in audiovisual archiving at Charles Sturt University, sees the impulse to preserve as an important one – for individuals and for society generally.

 “Around 80 per cent of Australia’s silent film heritage has disappeared.
-The nitrate film that movies of that era were recorded onto simply wasn’t preserved, and at the time, no-one could see the benefits of preservation.
+The nitrate film that movies of that era were recorded onto simply wasn’t preserved.
+At the time, no-one could see the benefits of preservation.
 We see things differently today – do we want 80 per cent of today’s cultural production to disappear?”

 How has digital production affected audiovisual archiving?

 The need to preserve remains just as true for digital material as it does for vinyl records and old film canisters.
-The modern world does still have its unique challenges when it comes to preserving cultural heritage, as Dr Pymm explained.
+The modern world does, however, have its unique challenges when it comes to preserving cultural heritage, as Dr Pymm explained.

 “In the digital world, while it is easier to produce audiovisual material, the technology makes it difficult to preserve it for the long term.
-Technological products are reliant on software, passwords, different file formats – and these things all have the potential to change.
+Technological products are reliant on software, passwords, different file formats.
+These things all have the potential to change.
 Take the film Avatar.
 It had its own software created to run it.
 So what happens when the expertise around that software goes?
 Or encryption keys are not retained?
 Or the software itself is lost or tightly controlled by one organisation?

-“Archivists need to liaise more with producers, ideally at the beginning of creative projects; liaise with creators to plan for the long-term security of projects.
+“Archivists need to liaise more with producers, ideally at the beginning of creative projects.
+They need to work with creators to plan for the long-term security of projects.
 It can cost a lot to make, say, a feature film.
 So preserving it for the future not only adds to cultural heritage, but also allows the creators to potentially make money from it over a longer period.

 “Today, in Australia, if you get government money to make a feature film, as part of the requirements you have to donate a version to the National Film and Sound Archive in Canberra.
 And that includes all the digital components.
 But what about all the other material out there – including the thousands of hours on YouTube and other platforms?
 Perhaps, somehow, we need to encourage creators to make preservation of their work a key component of its creation.”